trung/daml/docs/source/daml-integration-kit/index.rst

    `digital-asset/daml <https://github.com/digital-asset/daml>`__ repository
    to add your ledger to the `DAML Ledger overview`_.

-Use the feedback form on this documentation page or GitHub issues on the `digital-asset/daml <https://github.com/digital-asset/daml>`__ repository to get into contact with us.
-Questions and feedback welcome!
+If you need help, then feel free to use the feedback form on this documentation page or GitHub issues on the `digital-asset/daml <https://github.com/digital-asset/daml>`__ repository to get into contact with us.

 Library infrastructure overview